Frique/VVV/README.md

 - Meant to run as a single instance running unlimited projects
 - Focus on hooking into existing (WP) projects in any location of the local machine
 - Speed up the "vagrant up / provision" process by stripping bloat from the provisioning
+- Separate "vagrant up / provision" actions for optimal machine (re)boot workflow
 - Simplify host + symlink creation
 - Expand DB import/export functionality
 - Keep list of changes here
 - Keep repo up to date with VVV
-- Separate vagrant up & provision actions for optimal machine (re)boot workflow

 ### Applied features
 - Load box & project setup from single setup.yaml file